juju/juju-gui/docs/analytics.rst

 Time" are updated continuously and are appropriate for seeing if your tracking events are being reported.

-The actual reporting seems to happen on a daily basis, so if you create a new event you won't be able to see what the data will look like until 12-24 hours later.
+The actual reporting seems to happen on a daily basis, so if you change the code to create a new event you won't be able to see what the data will look like until 12-24 hours later.
 It will eventually show up under "Contents / Events / Overview".
+The lag makes instrumenting the code slow and a bit frustrating.

 Unified reporting